dvisionlab/Scyther/README.md

 # Scyther
-## Curvilinear Multiplanar Reformat for Dicom Images
+## Curvilinear Multiplanar Reformat for Dicom Images :man_health_worker: :desktop_computer:
 ### Current version: 0.1.0

 This library provides reslicing related functionalities to probe a volume with a surface defined by the extrusion of an arbitrary curve.